 Brendon Burchard is a world’s leading high-performance coach, personal development trainer and multiple New York Times, bestselling author.

-His latest book called high-performance habits – how extraordinary people become that way was first published in September 2017.
+His best selling book called high-performance habits – how extraordinary people become that way was first published in September 2017.

-It’s an awesome book and also available as an audiobook in case you are an audiobook fan as well and want to check it out.
+It’s an awesome book and also available as an audiobook.

-Speaking from audio, he also has a great podcast called the Brendon show – I highly recommend to check it out.
+Speaking from audio, he also has a great podcast called the Brendon show – I highly recommend to check it out as well.

 In November 2018 he added the high-performance planner to his portfolio.

 - Feel and the look of the planner

 - How is this planner different to other planners